sedanurakcil/sedanurakcil/README.md

 ## 🚀 About me

-- 🔭 I’m currently working at Artlax as Software Developer
+- 🔭 I’m currently working at Artelax as Software Developer
 - 🌱 I’m currently learning React and Next.js